BDC Hamburger Icon

 TipBottom line

-If you’re using a personal credit card for business purchases, apply for a business credit card.
-Major banks like JPMorgan Chase have cards that cater to small business owners and offer cashback bonuses on purchases.
+If you're using a personal credit card for business purchases, apply for a business credit card instead.
+Major banks have cards that cater to small business owners and offer cash-back bonuses on purchases.

 4. Inefficiently managing billing

 Cash flow is essential to keeping a business operating from one day to the next.
-Billing or invoicing customers efficiently goes a long way toward ensuring that your revenue comes in promptly so you can tap into it for expenses, payroll, and other needs.
+Billing or invoicing customers efficiently ensures you have money to pay for expenses, payroll and other needs.

-Sometimes, businesses that don’t have a good handle on the accounting end of their operations can fall well short of sufficient cash flow.
-Invoicing gets delayed, and customers take longer to pay, leaving your business stretched thin to cover its bills.
+Businesses that don’t manage their accounting well can suffer from cash flow problems.
+Invoicing can be delayed, and customers may take longer to pay, leaving the business struggling to cover its bills.

 5. Not properly planning for tax season

-Everyone gets complacent about receipts and records now and again.
-The best approach is to minimize errors and oversights by ensuring that your business uses an accounting system that seamlessly tracks company expenses, payroll, and other fundamental components of your business’s profit and loss statement.
+Ensure your business uses an accounting system that seamlessly tracks company expenses, payroll, and other fundamental components of its profit and loss statement to minimize tax errors and oversights.

 6. Failing to classify employees properly

-If a small business owner misclassifies an employee, it means federal and state governments miss out on payroll taxes, and the penalties for that could be substantial, according to the U.S. Department of Labor.
+If a small business owner misclassifies an employee, federal and state governments miss out on payroll taxes.
+According to the U.S. Department of Labor, the penalties for this mistake could be substantial:

-If the employee works eight hours a day, five days a week, is paid a salary, and receives health benefits, they are a full-time employee.
+If the individual works eight hours a day, five days a week; is paid a salary; and receives health benefits, they are a full-time employee.
 If the person works and gets paid per project and isn’t provided any benefits, they should probably be classified as a contractor.

-Once you’ve made that determination, make sure the worker fills out the correct documentation based on their classification.
-A contractor fills out a W-9 form while a full-time employee completes a W-4 form.
+Once you’ve made that determination, ensure the worker completes the correct payroll form for their classification.
+A contractor completes a W-9 form, while a full-time employee fills out a W-4 form.

 If you make a mistake but can prove to the IRS that you have a “reasonable basis claim,” you can get relief.
 You need to prove one of the following to be eligible: